rangle/ngCourse2/di/angular2/inject_and_injectable.md

 # @Inject\(\) and @Injectable

 Statements that look like `@SomeName` are decorators.
 [Decorators](http://blog.wolksoftware.com/decorators-reflection-javascript-typescript) are a proposed extension to JavaScript.
 In short, decorators let programmers modify and/or tag methods, classes, properties and parameters.
-There is a lot to decorators.
 In this section the focus will be on decorators relevant to DI: `@Inject` and `@Injectable`.
 For more information on Decorators please see [the EcmaScript 6 and TypeScript Features section](../../features/).

 ## @Inject\(\)